-- 1. Undertake a comprehensive review of this management plan within ten years of its adoption by Council. - 2.
-Amend or review parts of this management plan within ten years of the adoption of this plan by Council, if the plan is unable to accommodate changing circumstances or new activities or uses. - 3.
+- Undertake a comprehensive review of this management plan within ten years of its adoption by Council. - 2.
+Amend or review parts of this management plan within ten years of the adoption of this plan by Council, if the plan is unable to accommodate changing circumstances or does not provide guidance regarding new activities or uses. - 3.
 Follow the process outlined in the Reserves Act 1977 (section 41) for any review of the management plan.